How to Engrave a Cutting Board

 A good rule of thumb is that the material you want to cut/engrave should be about the height of your base plate.

 What does this mean exactly?
-Basically, you need to lower the material.
-To do that, you’ll have to remove the baseplate and prop up the machine slightly.
+You need to lower the material.
+To do that, you have two options.

 Option 1: Wooden Risers Method

-The xTool M1 Deluxe Package comes with a set of four risers (as well as the RA2 Pro Rotary Tool and Air Assist).
-The risers prop up the xTool M1 machine to create more distance between the object you want to engrave and the laser head.
+If you have wooden risers instead of a riser base, prop up the xTool M1 machine on the risers to create more distance between the object you want to engrave and the laser head.

 First, measure the thickness of your cutting board.
 Mine was about 15mm thick, so this tells me I should insert four wooden risers at the lowest height beneath the M1.